• Skip to primary navigation

 Instructions

-• In a small bowl, combine cold-pressed extra virgin olive oil with lemon juice and apple cider vinegar.
-Next, add your minced garlic, nutritional yeast, almond flour and Himalayan salt.
+Then, in a small bowl, combine the cold-pressed extra virgin olive oil with the lemon juice and apple cider vinegar.
+Next, add the minced garlic, nutritional yeast, almond flour and Himalayan salt.
 Mix well.

 • Add your chopped broccoli florets, chopped almonds and pumpkin seeds to a large mixing bowl.
 Then pour in your lemon garlic sauce and toss until the broccoli is evenly coated.

-• Once the broccoli, almonds and pumpkin seeds are tossed in the lemon garlic sauce, spread evenly onto a baking sheet.
-Then place into the oven and bake for twenty minutes, stirring halfway through.
+• Spread the tossed broccoli, almonds, and pumpkin seeds evenly on a baking sheet.
+Place it in the oven and bake for 20 -25 minutes, flipping halfway through.

 Once the almonds and pumpkin seeds begin to brown and the broccoli tips start to crisp, remove from the oven and serve while warm.